Akron–Canton Airport: Expansion

-In June 2021, Breeze Airways launched nonstop flights to Charleston (SC), New Orleans, and Tampa.
+In June 2021, Breeze Airways launched nonstop flights from Akron to Charleston (SC), New Orleans, and Tampa.
 They have since continued their expansion at the airport, adding scheduled service to Las Vegas, Nashville, and West Palm Beach.
 Following the withdrawal of Spirit Airlines at CAK, Breeze Airways also announced the commencement of service to Orlando beginning in March 2023.

 In September 2021, Allegiant Air announced that they would be discontinuing service to Cleveland and returning to Akron–Canton, flying to 4 different destinations with operations beginning March 2, 2022.
 Further expansions to Fort Lauderdale and Orlando-Sanford were announced in May 2022.

+In February 2025, Breeze Airways announced that Akron–Canton Airport will be opening a new crew base, set to start in summer 2025.